sibellavia/multilanguage_Leonardo_Services/docs/en/CaaS.md

 #### Services Description

-This service provides a platform for orchestrating private and secure containers, designed to manage containerized applications in highly regulated environments or with confidentiality requirements.
+This service provides an automated Kubernetes platform for orchestrating private and secure containers, designed to manage containerized applications in highly regulated environments or with confidentiality requirements.
-It offers a secure and controlled Kubernetes environment where security is a key aspect of the solution.
-The operating system on which the solution is based is hardened to minimize the attack surface and potential vulnerabilities.
-The solution's architectural components utilize mechanisms that ensure data security, including during communication (via encryption mechanisms applied by default to communications between platform components) and for data stored within the platform itself.
-The platform can be customized to adapt to the specific needs of each organization, ensuring integration with existing enterprise systems and applications.
+The platform ensures automation of node scaling, monitoring, and high availability management, without requiring any operational activities on the customer's part.
+The cluster capacity can be increased or decreased through automated scaling mechanisms based on predefined node block increments, in line with the proposed SKU sizing.
+This approach ensures architectural consistency, predictable performance, and alignment with the design constraints of the underlying infrastructure.

 #### Features and Advantages